 Module Attendance Required

-Distance learning materials available from the end of December.
-3 day face to face sessions.
+Distance learning materials will be made available in December.
+There will also be 3.5 days of face to face sessions.

 Short critical reveiws.